 Data Analysis Procedures

-It is not known how African American faculty and peers contributed to goal setting, self- motivation, and ongoing persistence in the college experiences for African American Alumni of Predominantly White Institutions.
-The data collected from the interviews and questionnaires were used to create a description of how African American alumni describes the contribution of their African American faculty and peers in their success at their PWI.
+It is not known how African American faculty and peers contributed to goal setting, self- motivation, and ongoing persistence in the college experiences for African American Alumni of PWIs.
+The data collected from the interviews and questionnaires were used to create a description of how African American alumni described the contribution of their African American faculty and peers in their success at their PWI.
 The study was conducted by interviewing 10 African American alumni in semi-structured interviews and 26 African American alumni completing questionnaires for a total of 26 participants.
 The questions in the interview and questionnaire were guided by the following three research questions:

 RQ1: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on goal setting?